Asian Idol

-Asian Idol was a reality singing competition, which featured winners of Idol competitions from six Southeast and South Asian countries consisting of India, Indonesia, Malaysia, Philippines, Singapore, and Vietnam.
+Asian Idol is a reality singing competition, which featured winners of Idol competitions from six Southeast and South Asian countries consisting of India, Indonesia, Malaysia, Philippines, Singapore, and Vietnam.
 Part of the Idol franchise, it originated from the reality program Pop Idol created by British entertainment executive Simon Fuller, which was first aired in 2001 in the United Kingdom.
 The first season was won by Singapore Idol Hady Mirza, who was awarded an all-expense-paid trip around the world on business class, after almost two million votes were cast.

 The first season was held on 15 December and 16, 2007, in Jakarta, Indonesia.
 RCTI (which also broadcasts Indonesian Idol), was the main broadcaster, with the program shown live among participating countries.

 Season 1

 The first season was hosted by Amelia "Ata" Natasha and Daniel Mananta, both from Indonesian Idol, and Malaysian Idol's Soo Kui Jien.

 Each participating country had its own system of determining its representative.

 As a kickoff to Asian Idol, all six contestants were introduced through a special presentation called Road to Asian Idol on 8 December 2007.
 Meanwhile, fans of each contestant were able to choose the song they wanted their Idol to perform before the Asian Idol performance show.
 The Idols performed two songs each—one in English and another in their native language.

 In addition to the coverage of Asian Idol, RCTI ran a series of features called Asian Idol Extra between late November to mid-December 2007.

 Every competing country sent a judge to serve as the contestants' critics, but comments from only three judges on each performer were shown due to time constraints.

 Special guests in the Results Show included American Idol winner Taylor Hicks, Australian Idol winner Guy Sebastian, Indian Idol judge Alisha Chinai, and Vietnam Idol judge Siu Black.
 It also featured performances by Rivermaya, Peterpan.

 The production of Asian Idol was put up with the help of the production crew from Australian Idol.